 So, which is the best surfboard for beginners?
 And, what size surfboard do you need?

-But, let’s start with surfboard sizes and types.
+And, we’ll also cover the best surfboard brands, surfboard sizes and types.
 Because buying the wrong type, or the wrong size board is going to make learning to surf incredibly difficult.

 The Best Surfboard For Beginners

 There’s a tonne of brands to choose from.
 But, when I bought my first surfboard, I was advised to buy a BIC.

 I’d never surfed before, so I chose to go for a bigger board than I should.